The Ultimate Guide to Elk Hunting

 Final Thoughts on Elk Hunting

 Competition for elk tags is tough these days.
-You could spend a lifetime waiting to win that special limited entry tag, or you could hunt over-the-counter every year (albeit with low odds for successfully punching that OTC tag).
+You could spend a lifetime waiting to win that special limited entry tag, or you could hunt over-the-counter every year (albeit with low odds for successfully punching that OTC tag) while you wait for that special tag.
 A smart bet for most non-resident elk hunters is to apply for units that have relatively high odds of drawing every few years.
-That way you get to hunt every few seasons and learn more about elk hunting.
-There’s also the good option of cow-only hunts.
-Then one day, when you do draw that special limited tag, you’ll be ready to put all that knowledge to use.
+That way you get to hunt every few seasons and learn more about elk hunting in general.
+There’s also the excellent option of cow-only hunts.
+Then one day, when you do draw that coveted limited-entry tag, you’ll be ready to put all that elk hunting knowledge to use.